suma737/py-rest-api-test-framework/README.md

 ## Features

 - YAML-based test case definitions
+- Interactive new app creation: select `AddMeToYourFamily` to add and configure a new application on the fly
 - Support for HTTP methods: GET, POST, PUT, DELETE, PATCH
 - Header, query parameter, and JSON body support
 - Dynamic test preconditions (HTTP calls or Python scripts)